 Properties of LSR Parts

 Superior temperature range performance.
-Liquid silicone products won’t elongate at high temperatures.
+Liquid silicone products have a wide temperature range.
+They won’t elongate at high temperatures.
 They also remain flexible at temperatures as low as -40˚C. High thermal stability makes LSR parts suitable for heavy-duty applications.

 Chemical stability.
 Liquid silicone rubber parts are chemically inert, hypoallergenic and resistant to bacteria growth.
 They also feature high biocompatibility, which makes them suitable for healthcare applications.
 However, they can degrade when exposed to certain organic compounds, or to highly acidic or basic environments.